 An esteemed jury of comics professionals will participate in the nomination process, selecting favorite works in over 20 categories.
-The 2019 jury was chosen as a representative cross-section of the comic book industry, with members representing seasoned and venerated educators, retailers, press, and creators across numerous genres.
+The 2021 jury was chosen as a representative cross-section of the comic book industry, with members representing seasoned and venerated educators, retailers, publishers, press, and creators across numerous genres.

 Fan and Pro Nomination Categories

 * Best Cartoonist (Writer/Artist)

 * Best Artist or Penciller

 * Best Inker

 * Best Colorist

 * Best Cover Artist

 * Best Single Issue or Story

 * Best Webcomic